schooltool-project/schooltool-book/source/features.rst

 * **Internationalization:** SchoolTool is completely translatable.
 New translations can be contributed via the Rosetta system on Launchpad.net.

 * **Web server:** SchoolTool contains its own server for easy testing and simple deployments.
 For sites requiring a encrypted (SSL) connection, we recommend using Apache as a secure proxy.
+See :ref:`apache`.

 * **Virtual servers:** For schools in a predominantly Windows or other non-Ubuntu environment, we recommend running SchoolTool on a dedicated virtual server, running Ubuntu Server Edition.
 Regardless of the host operating system, running SchoolTool on its own virtual server isolated from other services is a good security precaution.